mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

   * `RTClib`

-In the Arduino software, go to `Tools > Manage Libraries` and type "`RTClib`" in the serach bar and press "`Enter`" on your keyboard.
+In the Arduino software, go to `Tools > Manage Libraries` and type "`RTClib`" in the search bar and press "`Enter`" on your keyboard.

 ![](/images/arduino_rtclib.jpg)